Alternative education

-Alternative education encompasses many pedagogical approaches differing from mainstream pedagogy.
+Alternative education encompasses educational philosophy differing from mainstream pedagogy and evidence-based education.
 Such alternative learning environments may be found within state, charter, and independent schools as well as home-based learning environments.
 Many educational alternatives emphasize small class sizes, close relationships between students and teachers and a sense of community.

 The legal framework for such education varies by locality, and determines any obligation to conform with mainstream standard tests and grades.